Cisco Service and Application Module for IP User Guide

 Remote console and logging (RCAL) enables operators to use the supervisor engine console as a single connection point from which to access the LCP and the PPCs on the SAMI daughter cards to control debugging, display show commands, and view logging output for the PPCs on the SAMI.

-For information about configuring RCAL support, see "Configuring Remote Console and Logging" section on page 3-16.
+For information about configuring RCAL support, see "Configuring Remote Console and Logging" section.

 Session Support